 Our commercial success depends in part on avoiding infringement, misappropriation or other violations of the patents and proprietary rights of third parties.
 However, our research, development and commercialization activities may be subject to claims that we infringe, misappropriate or otherwise violate patents or other intellectual property rights owned or controlled by third parties.
-A finding by a court or administrative body that we infringe the claims of issued patents owned by third parties could preclude us from commercializing OP-1250 or any future product candidates we may develop.
+A finding by a court or administrative body that we infringe the claims of issued patents owned by third parties could preclude us from commercializing OP 1250 or any future product candidates we may develop.

-Other entities may have or obtain patents or proprietary rights that could limit our ability to make, use, sell, offer for sale or import OP-1250 or any future product candidates we may develop and products that may be approved in the future, or impair our competitive position.
+Other entities may have or obtain patents or proprietary rights that could limit our ability to make, use, sell, offer for sale or import OP 1250 or any future product candidates we may develop and products that may be approved in the future, or impair our competitive position.
 There is a substantial amount of litigation, both within and outside the United States, involving patent and other intellectual property rights in the biopharmaceutical industry, including patent infringement lawsuits, and proceedings, such as oppositions, reexaminations, IPR proceedings and PGR proceedings, before the USPTO and/or corresponding foreign patent offices.
 In addition, many companies in intellectual property-dependent industries, including the biopharmaceutical industry, have employed intellectual property litigation as a means to gain an advantage over their competitors.
-Numerous third-party U.S. and foreign issued patents and pending patent applications with claims to compositions, formulations, methods of manufacture or methods for treatment related to the use or manufacture of OP-1250 or any future product candidates we may develop.
-For example, we are aware of certain third party patent applications and patents in the United States and abroad that include disclosure of chemical structures sharing certain similarities with OP-1250.
-It is possible that one or more of such third parties could pursue patent claims or assert patent claims that allegedly encompass OP-1250.
+Numerous third-party U.S. and foreign issued patents and pending patent applications may exist in the fields in which we are developing OP 1250 or any future product candidates we may develop.
+There may be third-party patents or patent applications with claims to compositions, formulations, methods of manufacture or methods for treatment related to the use or manufacture of OP 1250 or any future product candidates we may develop.
+For example, we are aware of certain third-party patent applications and patents in the United States and abroad that include disclosure of chemical structures sharing certain similarities with OP 1250.
+It is possible that one or more of such third parties could pursue patent claims or assert patent claims that allegedly encompass OP 1250.